IsolationKernel/.github/profile/README.md

 [23] Y. Cao, Y. Zhu, K. M. Ting, F. D. Salim, H. X. Li, L. Yang, G. Li (2024).
 Detecting change intervals with isolation distributional kernel.
 Journal of Artificial Intelligence Research, 79:273–306.

+[24] Xin Mu, Kai Ming Ting, and Zhi-Hua Zhou.
+2017.
+Classification under stream- ing emerging new classes: A solution using completely-random trees.
+IEEE Transactions on Knowledge and Data Engineering 29, 8 (2017), 1605–1618.

+[25] Xin-Qiang Cai, Peng Zhao, Kai-Ming Ting, Xin Mu, and Yuan Jiang.
+2019.
+Nearest neighbor ensembles: An effective method for difficult problems in streaming classification with emerging new classes.
+In 2019 IEEE international conference on data mining.
+IEEE, 970–975.
 <!--

 **Here are some ideas to get you started:**